 The July 15 proposed rule would impose certain restrictions on the use of license exceptions for items that would be controlled under the new 600 series ECCNs on the CCL.
 For example, proposed § 740.2(a)(12) would make 600 series items that are destined for a country subject to a United States arms embargo ineligible for shipment under a license exception, except where authorized by License Exception GOV under § 740.11(b)(2)(ii) of the EAR.
-BIS believes that, even with the July 15 and November 7 proposed restrictions on the use of license exceptions for 600 series items, the restrictions on those items currently on the USML would be reduced, particularly with respect to exports to NATO members and multiple-regime member countries, if those items are moved from the USML to proposed ECCN 8A620.
-BIS also believes that, in practice, the movement of items from an 018 ECCN to a new 600 series ECCN (e.g., engines and propulsion systems for submersible vessels from 8A018.b.1, b.2, and .b.3 to 8A620.d.1, .d.2, and .d.3, respectively, submarine and torpedo nets from 8A018.b.4 to 8A620.e, and closed and semi-closed circuit (rebreathing) apparatus from 8A018.a to 8A620.f) would have little effect on license exception availability for those items.
-However, BIS is aware of two situations (the use of License Exceptions GOV and STA) in which movement of items from an 018 ECCN to a new 600 series ECCN could, in practice, impose greater limits on the use of license exceptions than currently is the case.

-First, the July 15 proposed rule would limit the use of License Exception GOV for 600 series commodities to situations in which the United States Government is the consignee and end user or to situations in which the consignee or end user is the government of a country listed in § 740.20(c)(1).
-Currently, closed and semi-closed circuit (rebreathing) apparatus classified under ECCN 8A018.a, engines and propulsion systems classified under 8A018.b.1, b.2, or .b.3 and submarine and torpedo nets classified under ECCN 8A018.b.4, may be exported under any provision of License Exception GOV to any destination authorized by that provision if all of the conditions of that provision are met and nothing else in the EAR precludes such shipment.

-Second, the July 15 proposed rule would: (i) Limit the use of License Exception STA for "end items" in 600 series ECCNs to those end items for which a specific request for License Exception STA eligibility (filed in conjunction with a license application) has been approved and (ii) require that the end item be for ultimate end use by a foreign government agency of a type specified in the July 15 proposed rule.
-The July 15 proposed rule also would limit exports of 600 series parts, components, accessories, and attachments under License Exception STA for ultimate end use by the same set of end users.
-Neither restriction currently applies to the use of License Exception STA for commodities classified under ECCN 8A018.a or .b, but both would apply to closed and semi-closed circuit (rebreathing) apparatus currently controlled under 8A018.a and submarine and torpedo nets currently controlled under ECCN 8A018.b.4.
-In addition, the July 15 proposed rule would limit the shipment of 600 series items under License Exception STA to destinations listed in § 740.20(c)(1).
-Currently, the commodities classified under ECCN 8A018.a or .b (which would be moved to ECCN 8A620 by this proposed rule) may be shipped under License Exception STA to destinations listed in § 740.20(c)(1) or (c)(2).
+In addition, the use of License Exception GOV for 600 series commodities would be limited to situations in which the United States Government is the consignee and end user or to situations in which the consignee or end user is the government of a country listed in § 740.20(c)(1).
+With respect to License Exception STA, the July 15 proposed rule would (i) limit eligibility for "end items" in 600 series ECCNs to those end items for which a specific request for License Exception STA eligibility (filed in conjunction with a license application) has been approved and (ii) require that the end item be for ultimate end use by a foreign government agency of a type specified in the July 15 proposed rule.
+The July 15 proposed rule also would limit exports of 600 series parts, components, accessories, and attachments under License Exception STA for ultimate end use by the same set of end users and limit the shipment of 600 series items under License Exception STA to destinations listed in § 740.20(c)(1).

+BIS believes that, even with the July 15 and November 7 proposed restrictions on the use of license exceptions for 600 series items, the restrictions on those items currently on the USML would be reduced, particularly with respect to exports to NATO members and multiple-regime member countries, if those items are moved from the USML to proposed ECCN 8A609.

-Making U.S. Export Controls More Consistent With the Wassenaar Arrangement Munitions List Controls
+Making U.S. Export Controls More Consistent with the Wassenaar Arrangement Munitions List Controls

 The Administration has stated, since the beginning of the Export Control Reform Initiative, that the reforms will be consistent with the obligations of the United States to the multilateral export control regimes.
 Accordingly, the Administration will, in this and subsequent proposed rules, exercise its national discretion to implement, clarify, and, to the extent feasible, align its controls with those of the regimes.
-For example, the proposed ECCN 8A620 tracks, to the extent possible, the numbering structure and text of WAML category 9 pertaining to submersible vessels not subject to the ITAR.
-It also implements in 8A620.x the controls in WAML category 16 for forgings, castings, and other unfinished products; in 8B620.a the controls in WAML category 18 for production equipment; in 8D620 the applicable controls in WAML category 21 for software; and in 8E620 the applicable controls in WAML category 22 for technology.
+For example, the proposed ECCN 8A609 tracks, to the extent possible, the numbering structure and text of WAML category 9 pertaining to surface vessels of war not subject to the ITAR.
+It also implements in 8A609.x the controls in WAML category 16 for forgings, castings, and other unfinished products; in 8B609.a the controls in WAML category 18 for production equipment; in 8D609 the applicable controls in WAML category 21 for software; and in 8E609 the applicable controls in WAML category 22 for technology.